Top 10 Ranged Attacks in "Super Smash Bros. Ultimate"

 Sure, Mega Man's neutral-B looks pretty weak, but its large hitbox usually hits foes twice, scoring extra damage.
 Better yet, Mega Man can toss it in eight directions, making it a versatile technique with several applications.
 It can't be charged, but it's fast, has less cool-down than most projectiles, and works well with edge-guarding, spacing, and approach.

 We're emphasizing straight-traveling projectiles today, but note that Mega Man also has impressive aerial projectiles with his up and down air-tilts.

 Damage: 2.5-25% (based on charge)

-Compared to our earlier projectiles, Mewtwo's neutral-B has bigger cooldown, so be careful using it up close.
-However, its erratic movement (traveling straight but bouncing up and down a bit) make it harder to read than straight-firing blasts like Samus's Charge Shot.
+Compared to our earlier projectiles, Mewtwo's neutral-B has a bigger cool-down, so be careful using it up close.
+However, its erratic movement (traveling straight but bouncing up and down a bit) makes it harder to read than straight-firing blasts like Samus's Charge Shot.